Simon Hall (chemist)

-Simon Robert Hall (born 3 November 1969) FRSC FHEA is Professor of Chemistry at the University of Bristol.
-He is currently the Head of Inorganic and Materials Chemistry.
+Simon Robert Hall is an English chemist who is Professor of Chemistry at the University of Bristol.
+He has been the Head of Inorganic and Materials Chemistry at Bristol since 2023.

 Education

 Born in Stratford-Upon-Avon, Hall grew up in Tiverton, Devon.
 He attended Tiverton Comprehensive School (now Tiverton High School), where he played rhythm guitar in the band of future 3 Colours Red frontman Pete Vuckovic.
 On leaving school, he worked for Reuters Ltd. as a stocks and bonds pricing analyst, simultaneously studying for a BSc degree with the Open University.
 On graduating with a 2:1 degree in Chemistry with Geology in 1997, he joined the laboratories of Professor Stephen Mann at the University of Bristol to read for a PhD in Materials Chemistry.
 His doctoral research degree involved the creation of novel nanomaterials using a biomimetic approach and also the first ever electron diffraction study on the phylum Bryozoa.